 Once you have your iPad and stylus ready, it’s time to download Procreate!
 Luckily, this will be the cheapest part of your experience.

-Procreate is a one-time payment of $9.99.
-No subscription fees, no additional upcharges, no hidden payments. $9.99 and you’ll get full access to everything Procreate has to offer.
+Procreate is a one-time payment of $12.99.
+No subscription fees, no additional up charges, no hidden payments. $12.99 and you’ll get full access to everything Procreate has to offer.

 And, what exactly does Procreate have to offer?
 Almost everything you can imagine.
 Procreate has become so incredibly popular for good reason.
 It’s an amazing program for beginners, but also is used regularly by professional artists.

 If you want to create it, it’s likely that you can find a way to do it with Procreate.

 That said, there is one thing that Procreate can’t do when comparing it with other digital art platforms – vector art.